modalitysystems/modalitysoftware-docs/twa/TWA-FAQ.md

 The TWA database, Graph data collection engine, PowerBI Apps and Bot notification service each have unique version numbers for every released build.
 Version numbers are in the format YYYY.MM.DD.MinorBuildNumber - so 2020.1.8.2 is 8th January 2020 minor build 2.
 This allows easy tracking of issues and improvements.

+## Improving Reporting Performance

+Depending on the size of your Teams eco system, you may find issues with reporting and collecting data at the same time.
+This is manifested in issues refreshing PowerBI reports.
+To rectify these issues, Modality recommends either increasing the SQL tier in azure, or setting up [Active Geo Replication](https://docs.microsoft.com/en-us/azure/azure-sql/database/active-geo-replication-overview) and using the readable replica for reporting.